SolidLabResearch/aggregator-description-demo/README.md

 ### Conclusion

-The description of the aggregator events enables the query agent to retrieve the relevant aggregated relevant data from the solid pod.
-In the future, work will be done towards a network of query agents where the metadata can be used across different solid pods to check if there is already an aggregation that can be re-used to answer a query.
+The description of the aggregator events enables the query agent to retrieve the relevant aggregated relevant data from the Solid pod.
+In the future, work will be done towards a network of query agents where the metadata can be used across different Solid pods to check if there is already an aggregation that can be re-used to answer a query.
 Thus, it will reduce the load on the aggregator and enable the aggregator's scalability.

 ### Lessons Learned